merlinmann/wisdom/wisdom.md

 ----

 - Avoid saying things you don’t want to be judged about.
 You’re already being judged for a shit-ton of things you don’t control, so be cautious about deliberately generating new material.
 - Most of the easy problems have been solved.
-If a problem still exists, it's probably because either a _really_ hard problem.
-Or, it's not actually a problem.
+If a problem still exists, it's probably because it's either a _really_ hard problem, or it's not actually a problem.
 - Never brag about your weather.
 You had no agency in creating it and deserve no credit for living in it.
 - Lean away from self-pity.
 Self-pity is also self-basting.
 Which is gross.
 - When you get hit with a sock full of coins, it doesn’t really matter that much whether they're pennies or quarters.